Xi Zhongxun: Downfall

+Cultural Revolution

 From December 1965 to January 1967, Xi was sent to work as deputy factory director at the Luoyang Mining Machinery Plant, where he was in charge of safety and technical operations.
 He was assigned to a metalworking workshop and participated in manual labor, study sessions, and other daily activities.
 Reflecting on this period later, Xi described it as "a most unusual experience" and said it felt like "a year at an industrial university."

 Xi Zhongxun was brought to a struggle session at Northwest A&F University in September 1967, during the Cultural Revolution.

 On January 1, 1967, Red Flag magazine disseminated Yao Wenyuan’s piece On the Counterrevolutionary Two-Faced Person Zhou Yang, which explicitly condemned Zhou Yang and the novel Liu Zhidan, so once more directing criticism at Xi Zhongxun.
 Subsequently, Xi was forcibly transported to Xi'an by Red Guards from Shaanxi, where he was incarcerated and endured struggle sessions.
 During this period, he corresponded with Premier Zhou Enlai, detailing his persecution and articulating his bewilderment regarding the Cultural Revolution, which captured Zhou's attention.
 On March 19, 1967, on Zhou's directive, the Shaanxi Provincial Military District assigned military security to Xi by transferring him to the district headquarters.

 On October 2, rebel elements once more showcased Xi Zhongxun at a huge denunciation protest held at Yishan Middle School in Fuping County.
 Local people, appreciative of Xi's initiatives in distributing relief food during the 1962 famine, protected him from the sun with umbrellas and even confronted the Red Guards in his defense.
 On October 31 and subsequently in early November, Xi corresponded with both Mao Zedong and Zhou Enlai.
 In January 1968, the Central Committee facilitated Xi's relocation by a special aircraft to the PLA Beijing Garrison for "protective supervision."

 From early 1968 until May 1975, Xi was confined in near-total isolation within a small room measuring 7 to 8 square meters at the Jiaotong Cadre School near Beixin Bridge in Beijing.
 During the winter of 1972, pursuant to a specific command from Zhou Enlai, Xi was permitted a brief reunion with his family.
 At that time, he allegedly could not differentiate between his two sons, Xi Jinping and Xi Yuanping.
 In May 1975, the "protective supervision" was removed; nonetheless, Xi continued to reside in Luoyang, occupying employee accommodations at a local refractory materials factory, where he persisted in undergoing political scrutiny until February 1978.